Florence, Italy. The Tuscan Renaissance city full of amazing art, architecture and must-see landmarks.

 Florence is widely regarded as one of the most culturally rich cities in Italy, and for good reason.
 The city has a long and illustrious history and played a major role in the Renaissance period.

-Visiting Florence today you can still see the impact of this era on the city, with its stunning architecture, beautiful churches, and world-famous art museums.
 Florence is home to some of the world’s most iconic masterpieces, such as Michelangelo’s David and Botticelli’s Birth of Venus, which are housed in the Uffizi Gallery and the Accademia Gallery, respectively.

 2. The Awe-inspiring Architecture